JaredMcB/DDRM/ResearchJournal.md

 k = K/Re
 re = Re
 ```
-This worked well and I was able to see that for the example the Re converged faster than the K did, that is the estimated covariance of the noise converged faster than the Kalman gain vector.
+This worked well and I was able to see that for the example the `Re` converged faster than the `K` did, that is, the estimated covariance of the noise converged faster than the Kalman gain vector.
 So, I think convergence of the Kalman matrix is what I want to use for the stopping criterion, of course I could check the other things but they do not directly contribute to the output as can be seem in the last two lines of the code snippet.

 11:50 AM - I would like to test the factorization on a random function.